-Ebrahim Raisi's career has been advanced by steady promotion by Iran's Supreme Leader, an influential family base of power, and a shrewd ability to maximize his visibility and image.
-Raisi has developed a political brand focused on anti-corruption and populism.
-He is an important figure to watch as he checks a number of boxes, such as ties to military security forces, to be a contender for the next Supreme Leader.
+Ebrahim Raisi's career was advanced by steady promotion by Iran's Supreme Leader, an influential family base of power, and a shrewd ability to maximize his visibility and image.
+Raisi developed a political brand focused on anti-corruption and populism, while bolstering the power of hardliners and principlist factions.
+Though thought to be a contender for the next Supreme Leader, his untimely death eliminated this possibility.

-While some elements of the Iranian system are positioning Raisi as Khamenei's successor, winning the presidency may turn out to be a Pyrrhic victory.
-Dissatisfaction with the regime is at an all-time high due to continued economic stagnation, increased repression of protests, and the government's lack of transparency and inept handling of the coronavirus pandemic.
-Raisi thus inherits this distrust, and further unrest is likely during his tenure.
+Nevertheless, this course of events may not have taken place.
+Though some elements of the Iranian system are positioning Raisi as Khamenei's successor, winning the presidency could have been a Pyrrhic victory.
+Dissatisfaction with the regime is at an all-time high due to continued economic stagnation, increased repression of protests, and the government's lack of transparency and inept handling of the coronavirus pandemic, all of which Raisi presided over.

-Many Iranians boycotted his election and, as a result, have lost faith in Iran's republican elements to address their grievances.
-He inherits massive economic problems compounded by decades of structural issues and mismanagement.
-The president is constitutionally disempowered to meaningfully alter the course of Iran's public policy trajectory, but often has more discretion in economic policy and thus receives more blame.
-The Islamic Republic's core foreign policy trajectory, which is ultimately decided by the Supreme Leader, will probably continue.
+Many Iranians boycotted his election and, as a result, have lost faith in Iran's limited electoral politics.
+He has inherited massive economic problems compounded by decades of structural issues and mismanagement, which he will pass on to his successors.
+The president remains constitutionally disempowered to meaningfully alter the course of Iran's public policy trajectory, but still has more discretion in economic policy and thus receives more blame.
+The Islamic Republic's core foreign policy trajectory, which is ultimately decided by the Supreme Leader, will likely continue - regardless of who succeeds him.